Adam Henrique: New Jersey Devils

 In the Eastern Conference Quarterfinals of the 2012 Stanley Cup playoffs, in Game 7 against the Florida Panthers, Henrique scored two goals, the latter being the double-overtime winner sending the Devils to the Conference Semifinals.
 In doing so, he became just the second rookie in League history to score an overtime-winning goal in a Game 7.
-On May 25, Henrique scored 1:03 into overtime to eliminate the New York Rangers and send the Devils to the 2012 Stanley Cup Finals.
+On May 25, Henrique scored 1:03 into overtime to eliminate the New York Rangers and send the Devils to the 2012 Stanley Cup Final.
 This made him the first rookie to score two series-clinching overtime goals in the same playoffs.
 In the finals against the Los Angeles Kings, he scored the game winner for the Devils in Game 4.
 However, the Kings would prevail and win the Stanley Cup.
 At the end of the season, Henrique was one of the final three nominees for the Calder Memorial Trophy, awarded to the NHL's top rookie.
 The award, however, ultimately went to Gabriel Landeskog of the Colorado Avalanche.
 He was named to the NHL's 2012 All-Rookie Team.

 The start of the 2012–13 season was put on hold due to the 2012–13 NHL lockout and Henrique was assigned to Albany for its duration.
 He suffered a damaged ligament in his thumb and underwent surgery in November, forcing him to miss six weeks.
 Once NHL play returned, Henrique was recalled and scored 11 goals and 16 points in 42 games.
 On August 26, 2013, Henrique, as a restricted free agent, signed a six-year, $24 million contract with New Jersey.
 During the 2013–14 season Henrique tied a Devils record for consecutive games scoring a goal with six in March 2014.
 Henrique finished the 2014–15 season as the Devils' leading scorer.
 However, he was limited to scoring just 16 goals as he spent half the season playing with two torn ligaments and a bone chip in his left wrist.
 He underwent surgery to repair the injury on April 16, 2015.

 During the 2015–16 season, Henrique reached 30 goals for the first time.
 He scored two in the final game of the season against the Toronto Maple Leafs on April 9, 2016 to reach the mark.
 He missed some time due to injury in December and January and struggled upon his return.
 In the 2016–17 season, on October 29, 2016, Henrique scored his 100th career goal against Andrei Vasilevskiy in a 3–1 win over the Tampa Bay Lightning in New Jersey.
 His season started off slow, despite playing with Taylor Hall, with whom he had great success in Windsor with.
 Henrique improved as the season wore on, but slowed again towards the end.
 He finished the season with 20 goals and 40 points and played in all 82 games.